 -

-microscope with two eyepieces viewing down a single optical
+A compound microscope with two eyepieces viewing down

-channel and objective.
-This is different than a stereo
+a single optical channel and objective.
+This is different

-microscope, which has a separate optical channel for
+has a separate optical channel for each eye.

 Top